hyperledger-archives/indy-sdk/README.md

 that explored the ecosystem via command line.
 That material is being rewritten but still contains some useful ideas.

+## Items included in this SDK

+### libindy
+SDK for Hyperledger Indy, which provides a distributed-ledger-based foundation for self-sovereign identity.

+### libnullpay
+Null Payment Plugin for Indy SDK.

+### vcx
+Credentials exchange library.
+This library is currently in experimental state and it is not part of official releases.

 ## How-To Tutorials

 Short, simple tutorials that demonstrate how to accomplish common tasks